cfe-lab/MiCall/README.md

 * nuc.csv
   * query.nuc.pos - the 1-based index of the base in the consensus sequence that came from this set of counts
+* coord_ins.csv - insertions in consensus sequence, relative to coordinate reference.
+  * seed - seed reference the reads mapped to
+  * region - coordinate reference for reporting against, usually a gene
+  * qcut - minimum Phred quality score to include a nucleotide
+  * left - the one-based position within the consensus sequence of the first amino acid in the insertion
+  * insert - the insertion sequence of amino acids
+  * count - the number of times the insertion occurred
+  * before - the one-based position within the coordinate reference that it was inserted before

 ## The MiCall Monitor ##